New Gun Control Poll Finds People Feel Safer When Firearms Are Present

 Support for the National Rifle Association has also shifted when compared to past surveys.
 In April 2017, 45 percent saw the NRA as a positive influence and 33 percent as negative.
 NRA support fell even more as indicated by the recent poll, with only 37 percent seeing the NRA in a positive light and 40 percent disapproving of the organization.

 A separate poll recently conducted by the AP found 69 percent of Americans want tighter gun control measures.
-This number is 14 points higher since AP asked the same question in 2013, reports NBC.
+This number is 14 points higher since the AP asked the same question in 2013, reports NBC.

 Making it more difficult to obtain a gun would reduce the number of mass shootings, according to 60 percent of the participants.
 Only 49 percent agreed two years ago.